 Why should you avoid them, if possible?
-Because they’re calculated as a percentage of the loan, one of the effects of origination fees is that the more you borrow, the higher the fee2.
-And origination fees on personal loans can go higher than 1 percent, sometimes much higher.
-It should be noted that 5 percent origination fees are not uncommon3.
-For example, Lending Club and Prosper both feature a borrowing fee that can be up to 5 percent.
-That would make the origination fee on that $10,000 personal loan might be $500.
+Because they’re calculated as a percentage of the loan, one of the effects of origination fees is that the more you borrow, the higher the fee.
+And origination fees on personal loans can go higher than one percent, sometimes much higher.
+According to NerdWallet, some lenders charge origination fees as high as 8 percent.
+An origination fee on $10,000 personal loan might be $500.
 Because an origination fee can reduce the loan balance you receive, if you need a $10,000 personal loan, you may need to reconsider your loan amount request to ensure you get the money you need.